 How to Play.
 The organizer assigned people to specific teams and roles within the Kumospace.
 Players then move around the space and once they get close to one another, try to discover if they are opposing team members, or friendly spies, via a special code word.
 If a player bumps into the roaming assassin during their journey, then they “die” and have to stay where they “fell” within the Kumospace.
 Many thanks to a city government official in Canada who actually created an entire playbook for playing Spies & Assassins.

 Winning.
 Either the Spy Crew completes its mission of finding all its team members, or the Assassin successfully eliminates all players.
+Spies & Assassins is also a great way to build trust among team members as they collaborate and rely on each other to achieve their objectives.

 Rock the Basket

-The ice-breaker game is built into Kumospace’s video chat product.
+The virtual ice-breaker game is built into Kumospace’s video chat product.
 It’s perfect for virtual team bonding and introducing strangers.
 Here is a video walkthrough of how to set the game up and play.

 The Game Mechanics.
-Start by counting the number of players, then add one less chair than there are players into your Kumospace.
-This can be done by clicking on the chair icon on the upper right corner or pressing the 'E' button on your keyboard to open your Edit tab.
+Start by counting the number of players, then add one less chair than there are players to your Kumospace.
+This can be done by clicking on the chair icon in the upper right corner or pressing the ‘E’ button on your keyboard to open your Edit tab.
 Then add or remove chairs as needed.
 Change the audio settings to the Entire floor, and the game can begin.

 The slowest player will be left without a chair, which makes them the new caller!